Pierre da Silva

-Pierre da Silva (born July 28, 1998) is an American soccer player who plays as a forward for Cusco in the Peruvian Primera División.
+Pierre da Silva (born July 28, 1998) is an American soccer player who plays as a forward for USL Championship club Brooklyn.

 Career

 He was acquired by Orlando City B in January 2016.

 He signed an MLS contract with Orlando City in January 2017.
 On March 24, 2017, he was sent on a season-long loan to Orlando City B. During the 2017 USL season, da Silva was ranked the No. 1 player in the United Soccer League's "20 Under 20" list.

 On March 2, 2018, da Silva was suspended for three games for use of offensive language during a preseason scrimmage.

 On May 24, 2018, he was loaned to Saint Louis FC, reuniting him with OCB head coach Anthony Pulis.
 He featured in one game versus Colorado Springs Switchbacks FC before returning.
 On July 18, da Silva returned to Saint Louis for a second time.
 He scored a 79th-minute equalizer in a 2–2 draw with Orange County SC in his first game back.

 On March 18, 2019, da Silva joined Orlando's Brazilian partner club Athletico Paranaense on loan for the season.
 On July 31, 2019, da Silva and Orlando City mutually agreed to part ways.

 Following his release from Orlando, da Silva joined USL Championship side Memphis 901.

 On January 14, 2021, da Silva was signed by USL Championship side Miami FC.

 da Silva was signed by Forward Madison FC of USL League One on August 8, 2023, for the remainder of their 2023 season.